Mason Holgate: Everton

 On 13 August 2015, Holgate signed a five-year deal to join Premier League side Everton for a reported fee of £2 million.
-On 13 August 2016, a year after he signed for the club, Holgate made his Premier League debut in the 1–1 draw with Tottenham Hotspur in the Premier League.
-As Séamus Coleman suffered a broken leg in a World Cup qualifier game in March 2017, which caused him missing out for nearly a year, Holgate was selected by Ronald Koeman as a replacement at the right back position in the latter part of season.
+On 13 August 2016, a year after he signed for the club, Holgate made his Premier League debut in the 1–1 draw with Tottenham Hotspur.
+After Séamus Coleman suffered a broken leg in a World Cup qualifier match in March 2017, which caused him to be missing for nearly a year, Holgate was selected by Ronald Koeman as a replacement at the right back position for the latter part of the season.

-Holgate switched his squad number from 30 to 2 for the 2018–19 season, as the previous owner, French midfielder Morgan Schneiderlin wore number 18 instead.
-Yet the move did not mean Holgate played a more important role within the season.
-He only made five league appearances before loaned out to West Bromwich Albion.

-On 29 October 2019, Holgate started for the EFL Cup game against Watford.
-He scored the opener by nodding Theo Walcott's cross on the 73rd minute and this was his first ever goal for Everton.
-Richarlison scored another in stoppage time and helped Everton book their place in the quarter-finals of the Cup.
-He scored no goals in the Premier League but provided three assists.
-He played a through pass breaking the line and let Dominic Calvert-Lewin put the ball pass Matt Ryan in an easy way.
+On 29 October 2019, Holgate scored his first goal for the club in a 2–0 victory against Watford in the EFL Cup after he nodded in a cross by Theo Walcott.

-Following the arrival of Carlo Ancelotti, Holgate established himself as a regular centre back at Everton although he was deployed as defensive midfielder on some occasions.
-In the 2019–20 season, he made 32 appearances for the Toffees in all competition, including 27 in the league.
+Following the arrival of Carlo Ancelotti, Holgate established himself as a regular centre back at Everton, although he was deployed as a defensive midfielder on some occasions.
+During the 2019–20 season, he made 32 appearances for the Toffees in all competition, including 27 in the league.

-After Jonjoe Kenny finished his season-long loan spell at Schalke 04, he took up the number 2 shirt and Holgate took number 4 this time.
-Holgate left injured in a pre-season game with Preston North End, which kept him out of action for two months.
+Holgate was injured in a pre-season game with Preston North End, which kept him out of action for two months.
 He was named as captain for a home game against Leeds United on 28 November 2020, a game which Everton went on to lose 1–0.
 On 16 December 2020, he scored his first Premier League goal in a 2–0 away win against Leicester City.

+On 9 June 2025, after a ten-year spell with the club, Everton announced that Holgate would be one of the players leaving the side at the end of the season.